 Connecting to a Linux VM via SSH

-The recommended method for connecting to a VM over SSH uses a key pair: the public key resides on the VM, and the private one is kept by the user.
-To enable another user to connect to your VM, add an SSH key for them by following this guide.
-Connecting with a key pair is more secure than with a username and password.
+To connect to a VM over SSH, you need a key pair: the public key resides on the VM, and the private one is kept by the user.
+This method is more secure than connecting with login and password.

 Note